Beautylish

 Breakouts in the neck area and temples relate to adrenal stress.
 Our two adrenal glands, located above our kidneys, secrete vital hormones.
 If these glands function abnormally, you may feel sluggish and stressed throughout the day, and you could break out.
 Remember, the skin on your neck is just as important as your face, don't forget to take care of it!

 Annet King, Director of Training and Development for The International Dermal Institute (IDI), is both CIDESCO and CIBTAC certified with more than 18 years of skincare experience.
-She develops the extensive IDI curriculum, oversees the training of nearly 200 instructors worldwide and is recognized globally for her training abilities, expertise and knowledge of all things skin and body related.
+She develops the extensive IDI curriculum, oversees the training of nearly 200 instructors worldwide and is recognized globally for her training abilities, and expertise all things skin and body.